JJ/hoborg/text/text.md

 and hid it there.
 I put the gaffe in place of Manuel and covered it with a canvas.

-The difficult part was going to be drive the gaffe to the truck.
+The difficult part was going to be to drive the gaffe into the truck bed.
 But I still had Tracy.